 Different boroughs in Montreal may establish their specific requirements regarding short-stay rental organizations.
 For instance, in southwestern areas of Montreal, a classification certificate can only be given if your vacation rental property falls under the category of either a BnB (bed-and-breakfast) or an apartment hotel.
-You should visit Montreal’s website to find out more info about the given borough.

 Also, bear in mind that Montreal restricts the use of key boxes in rental properties.
 If city officials see that you have such a lockbox near your Airbnb property, such a device will be removed.

 Airbnb hosts can rent out entire properties, private or shared rooms.